-Please keep your home tidy and clean.
-When you take care of the cleaning on a regular basis, you will surely have it a lot easier and your home will be more comfortable.
+Please keep your home clean.
+When you take care of the cleaning on a regular basis, you will have it a lot easier and your home will be more comfortable.
+Here are some tips on what to pay attention to.

-If an apartment needs to be cleaned up after a tenant has moved out the minimum charge is 50€ including the administrative and cleaning costs.
+If an apartment needs to be cleaned up after a tenant has moved out the minimum charge is 50€ / apartment.
 If the tenant is moving to another PSOAS apartment the costs will be invoiced.
-Otherwise they will be deducted from the deposit.
+Otherwise the costs will be deducted from the deposit.

 Even though cleaning can be performed without special chemicals or other professional accessories.
 You will get by with environmentally friendly basic equipment.